Lalisfeed/Lalisfeed/README.md

-  'google-homepage  : Web App clone of google search' 'MasterClone      : Web App clones such as Apple, Prime, Bitcoin' 'Infinite-Rainbow : Web App to learn 7 colors of rainbow' )
+  'google-homepage  : Web App clone of google search' 'MasterClone      : Web App clones such as Apple, Prime, Bitcoin' 'Infinite-Rainbow : Web App to learn 7 colors of rainbow' '-_-              : Programming Sorting Algorithms in Python 3' )

 for i in "${Apps[@]}"